seanmajorpayne/seanmajorpayne/README.md

 ## Hey, I'm Sean Payne.

-I am a senior software engineer at Autify, working on automating software testing for mobile apps.
+I am a senior software engineer at Autify, working on automating software testing for mobile apps.<br/>
 C++, C, Ruby, and Python are fun.
-Go & Rust are on my radar.
+Go & Rust are on my radar.<br/>
 Currently making an impact on climate change, fixing bugs in Roller Coaster Tycoon, and creating tools for Flask/Dash developers.

 ### Technologies and Tools